 Through a series of case studies, this course introduces students to entrepreneurship in its social and historical contexts.
 Students explore the role of mission and vision, pressures exerted by economic constraints, ethical issues as they relate to entrepreneurship, and factors that contribute to successful entrepreneurial endeavor.
 The course will also survey the resources available at Oberlin to students interested in launching their own ventures.
 Open to all students.

-ENTR 201 - Launching Your Venture [cross listed as POLT 411]
+ENTR 201 - Launching Your Venture [cross listed as POLT 411 - Practicum in Applied Research]

 Students will learn about the business, ethical activities, and choices of political research consultants as a model for launching their own businesses.
 Functioning as part of a small consultancy team, students will research and write on a topic in the policy realm that services the needs of an off-campus organization.
 Students will train in strategies for conducting research and presenting written and oral findings to a client or financial backer.
 Guest speakers on aspects of operating a new business are scheduled.